 FINRA reports that two complaints have been filed involving Peter Butler’s conduct with Ameriprise Financial Services, Inc., alleging funds intended for a REIT purchase were not invested according to client’s understanding and/or that funds were liquidated from the client’s Transamerica variable annuity and were not subsequently invested according to her understanding.
 These complaints both settled, with the largest settling for $172,996.22.

 If you lost any money on investments with Peter Butler, you may be able to recover your losses from Ameriprise Financial Services, Inc. This is because Ameriprise Financial Services, Inc. had a duty to supervise Peter Butler.

-Our firm has a unique, unparalleled track record.
-Kalju Nekvasil, Esq., has not lost a securities arbitration case in more than 13 years.
-Goodman & Nekvasil, P.A. has recovered approximately $300 million on behalf of victimized investors.
+Kalju Nekvasil, Esq., formerly regional counsel with the NASD, now known as FINRA, has practiced in this area of the law for more than 35 years.
+Goodman & Nekvasil, P.A. has recovered more than $300 million on behalf of victimized investors.
 If you lost money on investments with Peter Butler and would like your case evaluated by a securities attorney (again, there is no charge for an evaluation and all cases are handled on a purely contingency fee basis), please contact us.